Robert the Bruce’s iconic victory of the Scots over the English fought on 23rd and 24th June 1314

 Robert de Bruce and his Scots followers rejoiced openly at the death of King Edward I. The Bruce now embarked on his war to push the English out of Scotland and to establish his dominance over his Scottish rivals as King of the Scots.

 The English castles while a powerful mechanism for dominating occupied country with garrisons of small groups of armed knights and men had a major weakness which lay in its day to day security.
 During their campaign against the occupying English the Scots became masters of the art of taking fortifications by trick and surprise.
-A standard piece of kit for the Scots, which they perfected, was the scaling ladder.
+A standard piece of kit for the Scots, the use of which they perfected, was the scaling ladder.
 There were rarely enough men in a castle to watch the length of the fortifications fully and inevitably there were periods when such watch as there was lapsed.
 Approaching with stealth the Scots would scale the walls and take the castle or town.
 The classic was the capture of Edinburgh Castle on 14th March 1313 by Randolph Earl of Moray.
 The castle watch actually looked over the wall at the point where the Scots were preparing to attack, before loudly moving on, leaving the Scots to scale the wall and open the gate to the waiting force, which then stormed the castle.

 A particularly popular tale is the taking of Linlithgow Castle by William Bannock in September 1313.
 Bannock drove up in a cart filled with fodder for the garrison’s horses and stopped the cart in the gateway thereby preventing the garrison from closing the gate.
 Armed men leaped from beneath the fodder and, assisted by a band of men that rushed the gate, the castle was stormed.

 As each castle or town was captured the fortifications built over many years by the English were destroyed so that the English could not re-establish their control of the country, even if the place was re-taken.